 Where we place a student with an alternative provision provider, we obtain written confirmation from the provider that they have carried out the appropriate safeguarding checks on individuals working there that we would otherwise perform.
-This information is held by the DSL in written confirmation and by D.Jeal (HR manager) on the Single Central Register.
+This information is held by the DSL in written confirmation.
 The DSL also holds a copy of the settings Child Protection and safeguarding Policy on file.